zgurwitz/unnamed-game/README.md

 # Unnamed-game
+Written as a final project in CMSC488B at UMD, may be posted on class website in the near future.
 A 2-D turn based shooter/strategy game.
 Written in haskell and UI uses brick.

 # Controls:
 You are the (@)